not-forest/TAIL-Bootloader/README.md

 # TAIL-Bootloader

-A simple bootloader written in C language
+A simple bootloader written in C language.
+The functionality will grow and maybe it will become a multibootloader some day.